 The Gifted Area of Concentration may be taken as a separate set of coursework leading to the endorsement certificate in teaching gifted children or as an Area of Concentration within the 30 credit hour Master of Arts in Education.
 The endorsement requires that the teacher hold a valid teaching certificate in Missouri and has taught at least two years.

-Emphasis is upon developing critically reflective practice geared to identification and teaching of a broad spectrum of children perceived as gifted.
+Emphasis is upon developing critically reflective practice geared to the identification and teaching of a broad spectrum of gifted children.
 The faculty expertise and commitment at Maryville has put the institution in a leadership position for St. Louis and the state.

 For more information: email us at firstname.lastname@example.org or call 314.529.9542.

 Recognized for Excellence

 When you earn your MA in Education from Maryville, you’ll have opportunities for excellence on every level.
 Our program is nationally accredited and recognized locally for being a leader in gifted teacher education.
 You’ll work with outstanding faculty members and exemplary professionals in the field.
 You’ll enjoy small classes, innovative approaches and plenty of opportunities for professional growth.
 With a strong foundation of theory and its practical application, you’ll earn the reputation of being one of the most highly respected and best educators in the region.